Telehealth Physical Therapy at PTSMC

 Physical Therapy Care, Wherever You Are.

-At PTSMC, we understand that pain doesn’t stop when the world around us does.
+At PTSMC, we understand the importance of healing your pain quickly and from an environment you feel comfortable in.
 That’s why our clinicians are now using Doxy.me, a safe, easy-to-use, HIPAA-compliant telemedicine platform to stay connected with patients wherever they are.

 Doxy.me is trusted by healthcare providers around the world.
 It is 100% safe and secure, and requires no download to use – you’re only a click away from the physical therapy treatment and guidance you need to address pain and immobility.